d-karpov/MoneyKeeper/README.md

 ### About project

-Project was developed as study exercise to improve participant`s team development skill.
+Project was developed as exercise to improve participant`s team development skill.
 CoinKeeper app was taken as inspiration prototype.
 Main app's purpose to help users controls they budget.

 ### Main app's functions: